birodb/infinite_proxy/README.md

   - if there is no existing mapping a new entry is created from the tuple (uri, len(dictionary))
   - the updated dictionary is serialized as json and saved to disk
 * if the local file doesn't exists then a new one is created with the content retrieved from the remote location or with empty if there was a http or url exception
-* finally the GET request is served from the local file content and succes code 200 or with error 404 if the file is empty
+* finally the GET request is served from the local file content with succes code 200 or with error 404 if the file is empty